MarinePICOT/HAMPER/README.md

 The adversarial examples have been created by executing this <a href="https://github.com/aldahdooh/detectors_review">code</a>.

-The repository with the model checkpoints is available at <a href="https://drive.google.com/drive/folders/13LfOUq2IS4j0vhlIV-bWO5iTLGGlREDL?usp=sharing" >code<\a>.
+The repository with the model checkpoints is available at <a href="https://drive.google.com/drive/folders/13LfOUq2IS4j0vhlIV-bWO5iTLGGlREDL?usp=sharing" >link</a>.

 ### Current package structure